lsimons/caseum/docs/guides/whiteboarding.md

 Evaluate your own writing by looking at the board at a distance.
 Then wipe it out and do better.
 If there are certain letters you can't write well, practice just those letters.

-Your handwriting does not need to be pretty but it should be readable.
+Your handwriting does not need to be pretty, but it should be readable.

-### Get comfortable with drawing on whiteboards
+### Get comfortable drawing on whiteboards

 Practice simple drawing on a whiteboard:
 * draw lots of rectangles of different sizes.